epowers234/epowers234/README.md

 ### Hi there, I'm Emma - aka [epowers234] 👋

 ## I'm a Student, Researcher, and Basic Data Scientist!
 - ☘️  I am a senior studying Biochemistry and Data Science at the University of Notre Dame.
 - 🧬  I want to pursue my PhD in Cancer Biology after graduation.
+- ⚡ Fun fact: I love playing volleyball and walking around lakes either at home in Minnesota or at ND.

+## Current projects and goals:
 - 🧑‍🧑‍🧒‍🧒  I am currently learning about the basics of Data Science and the importance of remembering social structures and biases in data analysis.
+- 🔨  Working on developing my portfolio.
 - 🥅  Goals for 2025: I want to be more confident in applying my coding abilities to individual projects.
-- 🪸  Please reach out if you have any questions!
-- ⚡ Fun fact: I love playing volleyball and walking around lakes either at home in Minnesota or at ND.
+- ✅  Know how to navigate and create innovate projects in Python!

 ### Languages and Tools: